 Use your 'Refresh' or 'Reload' button on your browser (or press F5) to update the map.

 Available real-time air quality data

 Particle concentration data are listed on the map as "Station Abbreviation: (PM10, PM2.5)".
 The Station Abbreviation list is given on the map.
 Indicative particle concentrations are given in micrograms per cubic metre (µg m-3).
-Information about air quality standards is given below the map.
+Information about air quality standards is given below.